 Your Computer Needs RAM to Use Data Quickly

-It’s not the physical memory storage device but it does helps reading and writing data from main storage devices like hard drives.
-Computer uses RAM to access data quickly compared to hard drives.
-Consider RAM like an office desk which gives you the quick access to your tools and documents.
+It’s not the physical memory storage device but it does help reading and writing data from main storage devices like hard drives.
+The computer uses RAM to access data quickly compared to hard drives.
+Consider RAM like an office desk which gives you quick access to your tools and documents.

 Therefore, the data you are actively using on your smartphones, laptops or desktop computers is stored as a temporary memory on RAM.
 That’s why RAM allows quick access and faster read/write times instead of hard drive.
 Hard drives are much slower than hard drives and have physical limitations like rotation speed.

 RAM or memory like other storage devices inside the computer.
 RAM never deals with file storage or all that kind of stuff.
 For instance, 1GB of RAM simply doesn’t mean it’s going to store 1GB of data like hard drive takes space.

 Unlike the hard disk, that requires power to access data and never loses it, RAM loses the data when the computer is turned off.
 RAM will erase everything you have running and when you turn on the machine you won’t find the programs and files opened you left.

 If there’s some reason to keep the files opened you can use the hibernation mode of the computer in which the copies of the RAM contents are stored in hard drive and when you shut down the computer RAM can access those copies back and load them all.
 Every motherboard can support specific memory types with specific combinations.
 Therefore, you need to check your motherboard before making a purchase.

 The RAM in Your Computer Resembles a Ruler or “Stick”